How To Play Bocce Ball

 Similar to the French pétanque or the British bowls, bocce is one of the most popular backyard games.
 Its success is due to the simplicity of the game.
 Players of all ages learn to master it in no time, but if you’ve never played it or find it hard to understand it, check out these bocce rules for dummies – and remember to go over our reviews of the best bocce ball sets here…

-In essence, bocce is an uncomplicated game.
+In essence, just like corn hall, or washer toss, bocce is an uncomplicated game.
 Like any respectable backyard game though, it has some fancy terms that can easily confuse a rookie.
 Before talking about rules, therefore, it is essential to understand what we’re talking about.

 - Court: Defines the rectangular playing area with a smooth surface established by the participants.
 This doesn’t have to have standard dimensions.
 However, if you want to play bocce professionally, you’ll need a Court Bocce which has the standard dimensions of 13 by 91 feet.